sedol1339/files/abstracts.md

     - Pathologies (diverging go infinity) can continue to exist in losses modified in a such fashion
     - We leave it to the reader to judge whether removing local minima in this fashion is trivial, deep, or both

+Sukhbaatar, S., Grave, E., Lample, G., Jegou, H., & Joulin, A. (2019).
+Augmenting Self-attention with Persistent Memory. arXiv, 1907.01470.
+Retrieved from https://arxiv.org/abs/1907.01470v1

+    - We propose a new model that solely consists of attention layers (no FF layers)
+    - We augment the self-attention with persistent memory vectors that play a similar role as the FF layer

 Wang, Q., Li, B., Xiao, T., Zhu, J., Li, C., Wong, D. F., & Chao, L. S. (2019).
 Learning Deep Transformer Models for Machine Translation. arXiv, 1906.01787.
 Retrieved from https://arxiv.org/abs/1906.01787v1

     - We show that deep transformer encoders may outperform their wide counterparts